cloudposse/charts/incubator/library/route53-kubernetes/README.md

 ## Usage

-To create new dns records in route53 service you need to create k8s service \ ingress with appropriate label and annotations
+To create new dns records in route53 service you need to create k8s service or ingress with appropriate label and annotations

 ### Service Configuration